Food Security & Livelihood

 • Provision of advanced agricultural vocational education and training (AVET);

-• Integrated farm planning (PIP) to help households to envision their future;
+• Participatory Integrated Plan (PIP) to help households to envision their future;

 • Value chain and SME assessment;